YoonShweZin/Diet-Recommender-System/README.md

 "This is the BSC Hons Dissertation Project"
+Diet Recommender System using Collaborative Filtering technique applying cosing similarity.